-In grades five through eight, our Middle Schools, students continue to develop both academically and artistically.
+In grades sixth through eighth, our Middle Schools, students continue to develop both academically and artistically.
 All content areas are now divided and taught by department, thus allowing students to experience each subject more thoroughly and distinctly.
 Novels are read through both independent reading and guided instruction.
 ELA, Math, Social Studies and Science round out the academic program.
 Students may take advanced classes in grades seven and eight.
 If students take Algebra in the eighth grade, they must also take the Keystone exam at the conclusion of the course.

 High School begins in ninth grade and concludes with graduation in grade twelve.
 A typical ninth grader’s school year consists of five academic blocks, one extended majors class, one lunch period, and one advisory / mentoring period.

 College programs exist for students beginning in tenth grade, and qualifying students are able to attend local universities for one course per term, in addition to the regular in-school program.
 Various schools, such as Drexel University and University of Pennsylvania, offer programs for our high achieving high school students.
-Visit our College Partnerships page.